-The sanctions pursuant to the old DPA were moderate but have since been extended significantly pursuant to the revision of the DPA in 2023:
+The sanctions pursuant to the old FADP were moderate but have since been extended significantly pursuant to the revision of the FADP in 2023:

-- Civil law sanctions: As under the old DPA, if the personality of a data subject has been violated (e.g. if personal data is not processed in compliance with the general data protection principles, personal data is disclosed to a third party without consent, a legal basis or an overriding interest, or if personal data is processed despite the data subject's objection), then the data subject can lodge a civil claim.
+- ality of a data subject has been violated (e.g. if personal data is not processed in compliance with the general data protection principles, personal data is disclosed to a third party without consent, a legal basis or an overriding interest, or if personal data is processed despite the data subject's objection), then the data subject can lodge a civil claim.
 A data subject can file a request for an interim injunction against unlawful data processing.
-It is, among other things, also possible to lodge a claim for correction or deletion of data or a prohibition on the disclosure of data to third parties.
-In addition, a data subject is entitled to compensation for actual damages caused by unlawful processing or other breaches of the DPA. - Criminal law sanctions: Under the revised DPA, the catalogue of criminal offences that can lead to a fine in case of wilful conduct has been extended (e.g. non-compliance with the requirements to engage a data processor or transfer personal data abroad, intentionally providing wrong or incomplete information, failure to comply with the minimum data security standards defined in the DPO, or if a company does not comply with the minimum standards of data security defined by the Federal Council) and the fines that can be imposed have been increased to up to CHF 250,000 (previously CHF 10,000).
+It is, inter alia, also possible to lodge a claim for correction or deletion of data or a prohibition on the disclosure of data to third parties.
+In addition, a data subject is entitled to compensation for actual damages caused by unlawful processing or other breaches of the FADP. - Criminal law sanctions: Under the revised FADP, the catalogue of criminal offences that can lead to a fine in case of wilful conduct has been extended (e.g. non-compliance with the requirements to engage a data processor or transfer personal data abroad, intentionally providing wrong or incomplete information, failure to comply with the minimum data security standards defined in the DPO, or if a company does not comply with the minimum standards of data security defined by the Federal Council) and the fines that can be imposed have been increased to up to CHF 250,000 (previously CHF 10,000).
 The Commissioner will still not have the competence to issue such fines but will be entitled to file a criminal complaint.
 The cantonal criminal law enforcement agencies are competent for issuing fines and they only become active in case they receive a complaint.

-Furthermore, the Commissioner now has the competence to issue binding orders against companies processing personal data in breach of the revised DPA.
-The Commissioner will, amongst others, have the power to restrict, suspend or terminate processing activities or to require companies to comply with their duties under the revised DPA.
+Furthermore, the Commissioner now has the competence to issue binding orders against companies processing personal data in breach of the revised FADP.
+The Commissioner will, inter alia, have the power to restrict, suspend or terminate processing activities or to require companies to comply with their duties under the revised FADP.
 If companies do not comply with such binding orders, they can face a fine of up to CHF 250,000.
-Furthermore, the revised DPA has extended the catalogue of criminal offences.
+Furthermore, the revised FADP has extended the catalogue of criminal offences.